 The author also provides fascinating tidbits about many seemingly absurd promotional suggestions, particularly with Dickens adaptations.
 The MGM pressbook for Charles Conway’s 1935 A Tale of Two Cities is typical in its suggestion, “Addressed especially to those theatres that cannot afford the expense of a Dickens float…” that they should employ people dressed as Dickens characters wearing sandwich boards in the shape of giant books featuring the movie’s posters as covers.
 These walking books should then be deployed to “school and college locations” to emphasize the film’s literary credentials.
 Cartmell also indicates that Dickens’ portrayals of Victorian poverty were appealing to poor Depression-era audiences and that his work was more “popular” than “classic.”
 Her research demonstrates that at least for the studios, these suppositions were true.

 More success was found in the horror genre.
-Early sound adaptations of gothic novels, such as Mary Shelley’s Frankenstein (directed by James Whale), Bram Stoker’s Dracula (Tod Browning) and Robert Louis Stevenson’s Dr. Jekyll and Mr. Hyde (Reuben Mamoulian) — all from 1931 — continue today as classic films, themselves considered as source material to be referenced and parodied.
+Early sound adaptations of gothic novels, such as Mary Shelley’s Frankenstein (directed by James Whale), Bram Stoker’s Dracula (Tod Browning) and Robert Louis Stevenson’s Dr. Jekyll and Mr. Hyde (Reuben Mamoulian) – all from 1931 – continue today as classic films, themselves considered as source material to be referenced and parodied.
+Some of these films are also part of the halloween movies list that are cherished by movie lovers.
 Cartmell ascribes this timelessness to two factors: 1) the fact that they stressed the horror genre over the original writing, and 2) the filmmakers recognized and used the power of silence.
 She cites the brilliance of the three directors and their understanding of mise-en-scène, editing and careful use of sound.
 Cartmell’s analysis confirms that the marketing departments continued to stress original authors, but a poster shows that Universal’s “Carl Laemmle presents Dracula,” while Frankenstein is “A Chilling Thriller based on a Novel by Mary Wollstonecraft Shelley.”
 Cartmell notes that in the latter, silence replaces dialogue “…as the increasingly articulate monster of Mary Shelley’s tale becomes a mute in Whale’s film.”

 The studios were still very much ready to claim legitimacy through literary heritage when it served their purpose.
 In responding to the pressures of the Hays Code, the MPPDA’s Head of the Studio Relations Committee apparently felt that Paramount could exploit Hyde’s horrors in Dr. Jekyll and Mr. Hyde “since it was built upon a literary classic.”